popje-chalmers/stately/README.md

 # Stately
-*The less worse way of making Mealy machines.*
+*The less worse way of making FSMs.*

+## Compatability, dependencies, and compilation
+Tested only on Linux machines so far.
+The only dependency is Java, for example via the openjdk-11-jdk package on Ubuntu.
+After installing that, simply clone the repository and run `make`inside to compile it.
+The result is `Stately.jar`, which can be run via `java -jar Stately.jar`.

 ## Ideas

 ### Inside-out outputs
 Needing to express output signals as state-dependent expressions is unhelpful when designing an FSM!
-Given that the machine operates in one state at a time, the question "in which states is signal Q enabled?" is usually fairly useless compared to the question "what happens in state S?", especially when signals need to act in harmony (very frequently the case!).
+Given that the machine operates in one state at a time, the question "in which states is signal Q enabled?" is usually fairly useless compared to the question "what happens in state S?", especially when signals need to act in harmony.
 As well as making it almost impossible to see what a state does at a glance---as one needs to hunt through all the output signal equations---this approach also means editing the expressions for all relevant signals whenever a state is added/removed, which is time-consuming and error-prone.
 So Stately allows outputs to be expressed one of two ways: as a single expression (which may or may not depend on the state, `output <- ...` thinking), or as a signal that is zero unless specified otherwise *inside each state* (`state -> ...` thinking).